 So I saw a bunch of old journal stocks like they were on sale but the price knocked me down because they were expensive for their presentation.
 They have Rhodia sketch pads and Moleskine ruled journals there, which is something I couldn’t find at the National Bookstore of SM Bacoor.
 I just gave you a tip about it in case you’re trying to look for one.

 This post isn’t really about my journey in digging into the National Bookstore of uptown Mall(I just realized that), this is really about the cool items I bought there.
 They’re good items and very affordable.
-Take note that I’m not an advertiser of these stores and product I just really wanted to share it.
+Take note that I’m not an advertiser of these stores and products I just really wanted to share it.